Venkatasai200628/Resume_ranker/README.md

 # Elevate-Labs-project
-/Download the code and paste them in the python interface Download the index and result html files save the files in the way as resume_ranker.py templates folder
+*Download the code and paste them in the python interface Download the index and result html files save the files in the way as resume_ranker.py templates folder